 - Quotas will be first given to the current HKBU full-time students of UGC-funded programmes.

 - Successful applicants would receive a confirmation email on or before 26 September 2022.

 - Participants will be admitted to the Inclusion Student Ambassador Programme 2022-23 simultaneously.
 Please contact us on or before 30 Sep 2022 if you wish to withdraw from the Programme.

 - For eligible students who cannot attend the Briefing Session but wish to become an Inclusion Student Ambassador for AY2022/23, please email to firstname.lastname@example.org by 30 Sep 2022 to discuss your request.
 A link of the recorded Session would be provided.

 Certificate of Recognition

-- Certificate of recognition for the top five awardees with the highest Caring Points of each academic year.
+- Certificate of Recognition for the top five ISAs who gained 500 Caring Points or above in each academic year.

-- Certificate of completion for participants with at least 500 Caring Points of each academic year.
-To receive the certificate, participants must attend the ISA live introductory session, a CCL-recognised event held by USSEN, plus at least one on-campus or off-campus inclusive activities.
+- To receive the certificate, participants must attend the ISA Programme briefing session, a CCL-recognised event held by USSEN, plus at least one on-campus or off-campus inclusive activity.